Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

-Max-linear models have some appealing properties relative to other (linear) models.
-By construction, such models largely ignore the effect of weaker shocks, since it is mainly the extreme shocks that disseminate through the network.
-Hence, such models allow certain nodes to be identified as having primary influences on the other components.
-Moreover, max-linear models approximate any max-stable dependence structure between extremes arbitrarily well as the number of factors grows, making them an interesting and useful object of study in EVT; see, e.g., \citet{foug} and \cite{Wang2011}.
+Max-linearity offers an analogue to linear operations when analysing how the largest shocks affect a system.
+Models such as~\eqref{semequat1} have the appealing property of downplaying weaker shocks, since it is mainly the extreme shocks that disseminate through the network, and these models allow certain nodes to have key influences on other nodes.
+Max-linear models can also approximate any max-stable dependence structure between extremes arbitrarily well as the number of factors grows, making them valuable objects of study \citep{foug,Wang2011}.

-Identifiability and estimation for RMLMs are studied in \cite{gkl,KL2017}, and under the assumption of one-sided multiplicative noise in \cite{BK}.
-Conditional independence under the RMLM is studied in \citet{amendola}, who introduce a new separation concept. \citet{TBK} propose a machine-learning algorithm for identifying the edges of a RMLM supported on a root-directed tree.
+Identifiability and estimation for RMLMs are studied by \citet{gkl} and \citet{KL2017}, and, under the assumption of one-sided multiplicative noise, in \citet{BK}.
+Conditional independence under the RMLM is studied by \citet{amendola}, who introduce a new separation concept. \citet{TBK} propose a machine-learning algorithm for identifying the edges of an RMLM {with two-sided noise} supported on a root-directed tree.
 Other work studying a max-linear model in the context of trees of transitive tournaments can be found in \citet{AS}.

-{Engelke and coauthors have followed a different approach towards graphical modelling for extremes.} \citet{engelke:hitz:18} use conditional independence relations in undirected graphical models for extremes when the exponent measure has a density. \citet{eglearn} build on this to propose a graph learning procedure for the H\"usler--Reiss model.
-Under the assumption of a graphical tree structure with undirected edges, \citet{ES} develop a structure learning method for estimating the edges.
-Focusing on linear structural equation models with heavy tails, \citet{gnecco:19} propose a structure learning method using conditional means of the integral transforms of pairs of node variables. \citet{mhalla} propose a method for causal discovery by using Kolmogorov complexity and extreme conditional quantiles. \cite{EI} survey methods from some of the aforementioned references.
+Engelke and coauthors have taken a different approach to graphical modelling for extremes. \citet{engelke:hitz:18} use conditional independence relations in undirected graphical models when the exponent measure has a density, based upon which \citet{eglearn} propose a graph learning procedure for the H\"usler--Reiss model. \citet{ES} develop a structure learning method for estimating the edges of an undirected graphical tree structure. \citet{gnecco:19} perform causal discovery using conditional means of the integral transforms of pairs of node variables in linear structural equation models with heavy tails, and \citet{mhalla} propose a method for causal discovery using Kolmogorov complexity and extreme conditional quantiles. \citet{EI} survey methods from some of these references.

 Analogous to the Gaussian setting, but focusing on extremes, \citet{leecooley} and \citet{Huseretal} use partial tail correlations to infer undirected graphical structures.